When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 It's called The Man Behind the Mask.

-And it's a different chapter because it's a look at Reagan the man.
+And it's a different chapter because it's a look at Reagan the Man.

 This is a chapter for those of you who are interested in leadership, but also in human psychology in trying to kind of get Reagan or grasp Reagan.

-Now, I will say that there are very few efforts to really do this out there in the literature.
+I will say that there are very few efforts to really do this out there in the literature.

 Very surprising because Reagan was a massively important figure.

-I think with FDR, the two most important figures, two most important presidents in the 20th century, for better or worse.
+I think with FDR, the two most important figures, two most important presidents in the twentieth century, for better or worse, I think in FDR's case, in many ways for worse, in Reagan's case, almost always for better.

-But nevertheless, for people who didn't know Reagan or weren't close to Reagan, people who just try to read up on Reagan, it's difficult to get an understanding of this elusive man.
+But nevertheless, for people who didn't know Reagan or weren't close to Reagan, people who just try to read up on Reagan, it's difficult to get an understanding of this elusive man and some of the kind of popular understandings of Reagan really don't work.

-So the way to get to the bottom of Reagan, to get behind Reagan, so to speak, I make an effort to do this in this chapter.
+So the way to get to the bottom of Reagan, to get behind Reagan, so to speak, I make an effort to do this in this chapter, and I begin by appreciating the paradoxical aspect of Reagan.

 So we have to start right away by recognizing that there is a problem to be solved.